ericf/express-handlebars/README.md

 ##### `getPartials(options|callback, [callback])`

-Retreives the partials in the `partialsDir` and passes an object mapping `{name: partial}` for the partials to the `callback`.
+Retreives the partials in the `partialsDir` and passes an object mapping the partials in the form `{name: partial}` to the `callback`.

 By default each partial will be a compiled Handlebars template function.
-Use the `precompiled` option to receive the partials as precompiled templates — this is useful for sharing templates with client code.
+Use `options.precompiled` to receive the partials as precompiled templates — this is useful for sharing templates with client code.

 ###### Parameters: